 - You can get your CIF number from the SBI bank banking app.

-- You can find the CIF number on the SBI test page itself.
+- Find the CIF number on the SBI test page itself.

-- You can also find a CIF number on your SBI bank page.
+- Also you can find a CIF number on your SBI bank page.

 - You can call the customer care service for CIF details.
 You can call 1800 11 2211, 1800

 - CIF number in SBI checkbook 425 3800 and 080-26599990.